 So, a little logic tells us that a savvy shopper should check out the reputation of any manufactured home community (MHC) they may be considering.
 Consider too private property placement options.
 According to NAR research, about 2 out of 3 manufactured home owners live on privately owned land, so about 1 out of 3 live in a manufactured home land-lease community.

-Often, by talking to a handful of residents in an MHC at random – do that chat from different places within the same MH community – will tell you what you need to know.
+Often, by talking to a handful of residents in an MHC at random – that kind of sampling of residents should be done from different places within the same MH community – will tell you what you need to know.
 It’s much like how much someone can learn about an apartment complex by talking to residents, or by engaging a few residents in conventional housing neighborhood.

-The reason more millionaires are turning to buying a manufactured home is because its a smart choice.
+The reason more millionaires are turning to buying a manufactured home – not just the working or middle class – is because manufactured housing is a smart choice.

-Right or wrong, resident groups like NMHOA or MHAction – for a variety of their own reasons – tend to hold positions that favor the Democratic Party, or are even a pro-socialistic – perspective.
+Right or wrong, resident groups like NMHOA or MHAction – for a variety of their own reasons – tend to hold positions that favor the Democratic Party, they say so themselves.
+Some are even pro-socialist in their perspective.
 Note editorially we believe that affordable quality housing is a nonpartisan issue, and the publishers of MHLivingNews are pragmatic political independents.

 Rob Weymouth is a resident member of a group that specifically wrote letters-to-the-editor recently, urging people in his state of Delaware “to vote Democratic.”
 His state is dominated by Democrats.
 Democrats hold all three branches of elected state government in Delaware.
 Ironically, Weymouth in the same letter encouraging votes for Democrats, said that the law that Democrats had already passed a few years ago had proved to be “useless.”

 That disconnect begs a question.
-Logically, why go back to the same political group that gave you a useless law?
+Logically, why would Weymouth and others go back to the same political group that gave you a useless law?

 The problem that Weymouth or others identify can logically never be solved by government intervention through “rent control.”
 That’s been proven time and again.